Francesco-Zeno-Costanzo/General-Relativity/README.md

-# ODEs
+# GR
-Bunch of codes for odes, and something about general relativity
+Bunch of codes for general relativity